opsschool/curriculum/config_management.rst

 (continuous deployment and orchestration vs static policy enforcement), and the component stack (ZeroMQ and MongoDB vs MySQL).

-Whatever specific configuration management tooling you encounter as an operations engineer, ultimately the technology exists to enable business goals -- short time-to-restoral in the face of component failure, auditable assurance of control, low ratio of operators per managed system, etc -- in a world whose IT systems are moving, in the words of CERN's Tim Bell, "from pets to cattle".
+Whatever specific configuration management tooling operations engineers encounter as an operations engineer, ultimately the technology exists to enable business goals -- short time-to-restoral in the face of component failure, auditable assurance of control, low ratio of operators per managed system, etc.
+-- in a world whose IT systems are moving, in the words of CERN's Tim Bell, "from pets to cattle".

 Idempotence
 ===========